-THE BROPHY OFFICE OF EQUITY AND INCLUSION serves all under-represented members of the Brophy College Preparatory community.
-It seeks to provide the leadership that ensures every community member is fully represented and that every community member has the resources necessary to grow in understanding of what it means to be inclusive, anti-racist and an ally in working toward equal justice for all.
+THE BROPHY OFFICE OF EQUITY AND INCLUSION serves all members of the Brophy College Preparatory community.
+It seeks to provide the leadership that ensures every community member is fully represented and that every community member has the resources necessary to grow in understanding.

 Brophy represents a diverse community united in the core belief that loving acceptance, deep respect and equitable opportunity must be extended across all lines of race, religion, gender and socio-economic circumstances.
-As we gain a broader awareness of those things that perpetuate antipathy toward that core belief, we have increased responsibility to teach, advocate and form partnerships that will counter those threats and help create a society free of barriers, bias and injustice.
+As we gain a broader awareness of those things that perpetuate antipathy toward that core belief, we have increased responsibility to educate, advocate and accompany our community to help create a society free of barriers, bias and injustice.

 The Office of Equity and Inclusion leadership invites you to contact them with questions, suggestions or concerns.
 En Español